 Most listings are in the $20's per square foot per year.
-The Laurel submarket is going through a a boost in rates.
-In the last 3 months, the median rate rose $5 per sqft per year.
-That's a 29% rise in rent.
+The Laurel region is seeing a an increase in rates.
+In the last 3 months, the median rate went up $24 per sqft per year.

-Compared to the rest of the Washington D.C. market, the Laurel submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Washington D.C. market, the Laurel region has lower rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 10 listings have been listed, which means new listings might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 10 listings have come on the market, which means new availabilities might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 270% of the available space in the Laurel are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,500 sqft.
-Most properties in this area are approximately 2 floors.
-Most buildings in this market were built in 1988 and are Class B.
+Most properties in this region are close to 2 stories.
+Most buildings in this region were built in 1988 and are Class B.